 - Delay the date you’re eligible for loan forgiveness (and may cause you to make unnecessary extra monthly payments).
 The two largest income driven plans, Income-Based Repayment (IBR) and Pay As You Earn (PAYE), feature loan forgiveness after 25 or 20 years of payments, respectively.
 This means that if you have high debt or low income over a long period of time, you may still have an end in sight, even if you are only making low payments.
 If your recertification isn’t processed on time and you need to use forbearance while your recertification is being processed, you can’t count those months toward loan forgiveness.

 - Reduce the amount of interest that the government will pay on your behalf.
 For borrowers with subsidized federal loans, income-driven repayment plans feature another important benefit.
 For three consecutive years (36 months) from the time you first sign-up, the government will waive any interest charges your monthly payment does not cover, as long as you demonstrate partial financial hardship.
 Because the clock on this benefit starts running immediately and won’t pause even if you don’t recertify, you are giving up a benefit every month after your payments snap back.

 Over the next few weeks, we’re going to keep working with leaders at the Department of Education and the Department of the Treasury to figure out how to address problems like these for student loan borrowers.
 Check back here for more information about what we’ve learned through our public inquiry and what comes next.

-If you have questions about repaying your student loans, check out our Repay Student Debt feature of Paying for College to find out how you can tackle your student loan debt.
+If you have questions about repaying your student loans, including questions about income-driven repayment plans, check out Repay Student Debt to find out how you can tackle your student loan debt.